TheOliver/PersonalIoT/README.md

 # What do you need ?
 I am doing this main projet using raspberry pi and arduino.
 You can use any distribution for this project
-But it is better to you use linux based distribution because this tutorial contains some explanations about Systemd
+But it is better to use linux based distribution because this tutorial contains some explanations about Systemd.

 Covered Topics:
 - Presentation
 - Installing Docker
-- Using DOcker
+- Using Docker
 - Microservices
-- deploy Python scripts with systemd
-- Debug
-- Advanced project Arduino <-> Raspberry

 # Global configuration
 ![Configuration](https://github.com/TheOliver/PersonalIoT/blob/master/reseau.png)

 MQTT is compatible on multiple platforms.
-It is publish-subscribe-based messaging protocol.
+It is publish-subscribe based messaging protocol.
-It is well explained on this page : https://en.wikipedia.org/wiki/MQTT A lot of serious companies are using this protocol for IoT applications.
+It is well explained on this page : https://en.wikipedia.org/wiki/MQTT A lot of big companies are using this protocol for IoT applications.

 Any hardware, any OS and any distribution can communicate with this MQTT solution.